FOSSILGUY.COM

 Google Map of the the trackway on Valentia Island

-If, by some chance, you find yourself on the beautiful island of Valentia, the trackway is not difficult to find.
-Head toward Chapeltown in the middle of the island.
-Once there, take the road heading north (Geokaun View).
-Continue following this road toward the Lighthouse and Radio Station.
-Eventually, the road will split.
-Stay toward the Radio Station.
-Just before the radio station, you will see an out of place sign that reads: "Tetrapod Car Park."
-Park there and walk down the hill toward the rocky beach, hike down the hill, and into the past.
+If you ever find yourself on the beautiful island of Valentia, the trackway is not difficult to locate.
+Head toward Chapeltown in the center of the island.
+From there, take the road heading north toward Geokaun View and continue toward the lighthouse and radio station.
+Eventually the road will split.
+Stay toward the radio station.
+Just before you reach it, you will see a small sign that reads "Tetrapod Car Park."
+Park there and walk down the hill toward the rocky shoreline.
+In just a few minutes, you will be standing beside one of the oldest tetrapod trackways in the world.

-Standing at a sign at the Tetrapod Carpark on Valentia Island
+View at the Tetrapod Carpark on Valentia Island.

-View of the Tetrapod Trackway from near the carpark
+View of the Valentia Island Tetrapod Trackway from Carpark

 The Author taking a photo of the Tetrapod Trackway.